Chaya Czernowin: Anea Crystal

 MIKAMO Central European Chamber Orchestra was founded by critically acclaimed graduates of the Viennese University of Music and Performing Arts in 2007.
 The ensemble considers concerts as Gesamtkunstwerk and regards historic music repertory as the extrapolation of new works from our time.
 While dedicated to living composers and the repertory of current music, MIKAMO also promotes artistic continuity in definition of a Central European musical heritage by regularly performing in defining concert halls of Vienna, Bratislava, Budapest and Central Europe in general.

-The concert is organised by the Sonus Foundation for the Support of New Music and Contemporary Performing Arts, with the support of the National Cooperation Fund and the National Cultural Fund.
+The concert is organised by the Sonus Foundation for the Support of New Music and Contemporary Performing Arts, with the support of the National Cooperation Fund, the Austrian Cultural Forum, the Slovakian Cultural Institute, and the National Cultural Fund.